About this article

 My favourite cards

 This is a summarized list of my favourite cards (note that these are all Canadian credit cards).
-Soon, I’ll release another post that’ll detail and review these cards.
-Stay tuned!
+For more details, see my next post, What’s in This Canadian FI-Seeker’s Wallet?

 My favourite long-term cards